josefernandes-dvl/Web-Registration-and-Login-System/README.md

 # 🚀 Registration and Login System

-Aiming to professionalize the project **Registration and Login System ChaveMestre**, carried out in C, we created this full-stack project that implements a complete system for registration, login, password recovery and user management, with distinct profiles for "User" and "Administrator".
+Aiming to professionalize the project **Registration and Login System ChaveMestre** (present in the repository: "Registration-and-login-System-ChaveMestre"), carried out in C, we created this full-stack project that implements a complete system for registration, login, password recovery and user management, with distinct profiles for "User" and "Administrator".

 ## 📝 Description